 Heroin Resurgence: Devastating Risks & Detoured Dreams

-In the wake of escalating consumption of one of the most highly addictive drugs, Gateway Foundation Alcohol & Drug Treatment is notifying its stakeholders about the growing concern of heroin use and the devastating consequences of abuse.
-Understand the effects of heroin abuse, signs and symptoms of heroin use, why heroin is so tempting to teens, heroin withdrawal, heroin overdose, how to help someone who may be struggling with heroin addiction and more.
+In the wake of escalating consumption of heroin, one of the most highly addictive drugs, Gateway Alcohol & Drug Treatment is notifying its stakeholders about the growing concern of heroin use and the devastating consequences of heroin abuse.
+Understand the effects of heroin abuse, signs and symptoms of heroin use, heroin withdrawal, heroin overdose, heroin addiction treatment and more.

 What is Heroin?